-The 2013 program will build on the successes of previous years, especially with the work done by the 40 interns as part of the Accelerate 77 project in 2012.
 The first session will be three weeks long and is scheduled for May 13 through 31.
 The second session will be a six-week period from June 17 through July 26.

 Participants will balance challenging academic while experiencing purposeful civic engagement and intentional community life.
 The program is centered around three modules: creating a just and equitable society, shaping sustainable communities, and building the foundations for peace.
 Both sessions this summer will be residential, and participants will experience community life at the ICA's building at 4750 N. Sheridan Rd.

 The program aims to enhance the leadership capacities of the students, while providing a systems perspective on social issues, and training them in methods for social change.
 The students will spend their civic engagement hours contributing to ICA's resilient communities program, more specifically, the Accelerate 77 project.